How to design a hydraulic cylinder?

 The amount of push or pull force required is one of the variables what determines the bore size needed.
 Bore size is then related to operating pressure.

-The cylinder design development process at Hydroline
+The hydraulic cylinder design process at Hydroline

 The initial data in the design process